General Track Rules

 6. On board fire extinguishes are mandatory for all divisions.

-- Line-ups for all events will be posted at the pit board well before the starting time of the event.
+- Line-ups for all events will be posted on pit boards for competitors to view well before the starting time of their event.
 It is the responsibility of the driver to check their starting position and be ready to race when called for an event.
 Cars/trucks not ready to race may be placed at the rear of the line-up or disqualified from the event.

 - A car/truck that can not continue or is involved in an on track incident; will be placed in a designated area behind pit road until the race event has been completed.
 Depending on circumstances, Track Officials and or management can have the car/truck removed from the race track directly to the outside pit area or other designated area.